dsriseah/example-sna-typescript/README.md

 npm run dev
 ```
 You'll see information appear in the terminal, including the **url** that you can
 enter into a browser like Chrome.
 Do that now.
-By default the URL is `localhost:8080` or similar.
+By default the URL is `localhost:3030` or similar.
+You can change

 You'll notice that there isn't much happening because we haven't added any HTML or custom application scripts yet.
 We'll do that next.